CloudNStoyan/arabasta/eslint-plugin-tsoa/docs/rules/require-security-metadata.md

 # require-security-metadata

-Require all security definitions in the `@Security` decorator to be present in the `TSOA` config.
+Require all security definitions used by the `@Security` decorator to be present in the `TSOA` config.

 💼 This rule is enabled in the ✅ `recommended` config.